 Fundraising for the families of those who have died, and anyone who has been affected by the attack at The Forbury Gardens.

-A vigil was held on Saturday 27 June.
+A vigil was held on Saturday 27 June 2020, one week on from the attacks.
 You can watch a video and view pictures of the vigil here.

 I’d like to begin by thanking every one of you for joining us this evening to honour and pay our respects to the victims of the appalling incident in the Forbury Gardens last Saturday.

 This evening gives us the opportunity to bring people together - if only virtually for many – and to reflect on a week which has left Reading feeling a mix of horror, disbelief, immense sadness and grief.
 Our thoughts are also firmly with the people and city of Glasgow at this time, following yesterday’s events.

 Just one week ago, friends and families were sat in Forbury Gardens, just a few yards from here, making the most of the warm weather on a summer’s evening and enjoying each other’s company.

 It was around now, the happiness and tranquillity of the evening was shattered in the cruellest and most horrific way.
 Three men lost their lives and several people sustained injuries.
 Others were forced to witness the most horrendous scenes.

 Last Saturday, Reading lost James Furlong, Joe Ritchie-Bennett and David Wails.
 To their families and close friends, we can only imagine your grief.
 Our thoughts are always with you.